Do you like wine? Do you like exclusive membership benefits?

-It’s November and that means a new wine of the Month is ready to be enjoyed and accompany you on your Wine Journey and enjoyed through this Holiday Season.
+It’s December and that means a new wine of the Month is ready to accompany you on your Wine Journey and enjoyed through this Holiday Season.

-Both wines will pair nicely with your Thanksgiving Feast for sure… Or simply take the opportunity to uncork, unwind and take a time out from the start of the holiday rush by enjoying a glass of these lovely wine blends with family and friends.
+Both wines will pair nicely with your holiday gatherings for sure… So go ahead and uncork, unwind and take a time out by enjoying a glass of these lovely wines with family and friends.